Saturn: The Stern Master Of Karma And The Gatekeeper Of Liberation

 The Romans equated their god Saturn with the Greek Cronus.
 He was also a god of agriculture, sowing, and the harvest.
 His reign was also depicted as a "Golden Age" of peace and abundance after being exiled from Olympus by Jupiter (the Roman equivalent of Zeus).

 Saturn was considered a god of wealth, and his temple in the Roman Forum housed the state treasury.
-The famous festival of Saturnalia, a time of feasting, revelry, and social role reversals, was held in his honor in December.
+The famous festival of Saturnalia, a time of feasting, revelry, and social role reversals, was held in his honour in December.
 The planet Saturn and the day Saturday (Saturni dies) are named after him.

 Leave a comment